Dr. Fabio Aristizabal

-Dr. Aristi (shorter for Aristizabal) is originally from Colombia, where he completed his Doctor of Veterinary Medicine at University of Tolima in 2003.
-He then attended the University of Viçosa, Brazil and obtained a Master of Science in Large Animal Medicine and Surgery in 2005.
-Dr. Aristi worked as a private practitioner in Colombia before traveling to the United States where he completed a 2-year Equine Medicine and Surgery internship at Weems and Stephens Equine Hospital in Aubrey, Texas, followed by a 2-year Surgical Internship at Hagyard Equine Medical Institute in Lexington, Kentucky.
-His outstanding performance in these hospitals earned him the invitation to a 3-year Equine Surgery and Lameness Residency at University of California Davis.
+Dr. Fabio Aristizabal is originally from Colombia, where he completed his Doctor of Veterinary Medicine at the University of Tolima in 2003.
+Dr. Fabio worked as a private practitioner in Colombia for a couple of years, he then attended the University of Viçosa, Brazil and obtained a Master of Science in Large Animal Medicine and Surgery.
+Soon after, he immigrated to the United States where he completed a 2-year Equine Medicine and Surgery internship at Weems and Stephens Equine Hospital in Aubrey, Texas, followed by a 2-year Surgical Internship at the Hagyard Equine Medical Institute in Lexington, Kentucky.
+Based on his merit during those internship years he was then invited to University of California, Davis in 2010 to pursue an Equine Surgery and Lameness Residency.

 Dr. Fabio is a board-certified equine surgery specialist and Diplomate of the American College of Veterinary Surgeons.
 He is also a member of the International Society of Equine Locomotor Pathology (ISELP).

 After completion of the equine surgery residency, Dr. Fabio joined a Postdoctoral Research Fellowship program at UC Davis.
 During a prolific couple of years, he published work in the areas of stem cell regeneration for wound healing and neurological diseases, gastrointestinal surgery, treatment of orthopedic infections, novel prosthesis for tie-back surgery (laryngoplasty), as well as identification of biomarkers for foot disease.
 See publications